Health care for foreign citizens and for citizens not registered with the National Health Service

 Advance payment is required for programmed care.

 EU citizens can receive diagnostic services and planned treatments at the expense of their own country by presenting the appropriate authorization form (called S2 form; ex E112) issued by the competent health institution.
-Further information is available on this website.
+Further information is available in the website of the European Union.

 How to start